 How Kesha built a successful career.
 Explore key moments that defined the journey.

 Kesha Rose Sebert, known professionally as Kesha (formerly Ke$ha), is an American singer and songwriter.
-She gained initial recognition in 2009 through her collaboration with Flo Rida on the hit song "Right Round."
+She gained initial prominence in 2009 through her collaboration with rapper Flo Rida on the hit single "Right Round."

 In 2005, at age 18, Kesha was signed to the music publishing company Prescription Songs.